San Ignazio (Bilbao Metro)

-San Ignazio (until 2017, San Inazio) is a station on lines 1 and 2 of the Bilbao metro.
+San Ignazio (until 2017, San Inazio) is a station on Lines 1 and 2 of the Bilbao Metro.
 It is located in the San Ignazio-Elorrieta neighbourhood, part of the Deusto district.
-The station is in close proximity to the San Ignazio Sports Center and the Elorrieta football field.
+The station is near the San Ignazio Sports Center and the Elorrieta football field.
 It was opened on 11 November 1995.

 Station layout

 San Ignazio is the only one of the underground stations in the metro to have three tracks and an island platform.
 The station is bigger due to it being the last of the shared section between lines 1 and 2 northbound, with each line splitting into a different tunnel after the station.
 Also, unlike the other underground stations within the city, it does not have the typical cavern-shaped layout.
 It was designed by Norman Foster.